-Galettes are quite similar both in taste and presentation as pie.
+Galettes are quite similar both in taste and presentation to pie.
 Except they are much, much easier!
-That’s why I love to make them year round (they can literally be stuffed with anything sweet or savory).
-Another reason is because they aren’t as particular or delicate as pie; there’s definitely room for error.
+That’s why I love to make them year-round (they can literally be stuffed with anything sweet or savory).
+Another reason is that they aren’t as particular or delicate as pie; there’s definitely room for error.

 I must say I had my doubts about baking citrus slices like this in a galette.
 But I can happily report that they turned out really, really delicious.
 I thought they would become dry and dull, but quite the opposite.

 Make it and see for yourself!

 Blood Orange & Mandarin Galette

 - 1 9-inch pie crust storebought or homemade

 - 3 tablespoon granulated sugar plus more for sprinkling (see below)

 - Egg wash: 1 large egg beaten with 1 tablespoon milk

 - Preheat oven to 400˚F. Line a sheet pan with parchment paper.